Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 The short answer is yes.
 Web scraping is legal.

-However, there are some limitations and potential legal issues to be aware of.
 It is generally acceptable to perform web scraping on publicly-available data, as long as you adhere to the specific terms of use and policies of the source websites.

 Web scraping is typically only illegal if you perform web scraping to gain unauthorized access to someone else's data or to engage in malicious activity.

-As long as you are only scraping publicly-available data and following the policies of the websites from which you are scraping, web scraping is considered to be legal.
+As long as you are only web scraping publicly-available data and following the policies of the websites from which you are scraping, web scraping is considered to be legal.

 Publicly-Available Data & Web Scraping